bryanwweber/bryanwweber.github.io/_posts/2014-01-11-installing-numpy-scipy-on-ubuntu-12.04.3-from-scratch-source-with-intel-compilers.md

 date:   2014-01-11 16:53
 categories: Personal
 ---
+**Update: The following procedure will work on Ubuntu 14.04.1 as well.**

 This post will explain how to install Numpy and Scipy on Ubuntu 12.04.3 with the most recent Intel compilers as of this writing (2013 SP1 Update 1).